 HCV prevalence varies with geography and other risk factors.

 Hepatitis C may be asymptomatic during the acute infection.
 Its severity often fluctuates, sometimes with recrudescent hepatitis and roller-coaster aminotransferase levels for many years or even decades.
-Fulminant hepatitis is extremely rare.
+Fulminant hepatitis Fulminant Hepatitis Fulminant hepatitis is a rare syndrome of rapid (usually within days or weeks), massive necrosis of liver parenchyma and a decrease in liver size (acute yellow atrophy); it usually occurs after... read more is extremely rare.

 HCV has the highest rate of chronicity (about 75%).
-The resultant chronic hepatitis C is usually asymptomatic or benign but progresses to cirrhosis in 20 to 30% of patients; cirrhosis often takes decades to appear.
-Hepatocellular carcinoma can result from HCV-induced cirrhosis but results only rarely from chronic infection without cirrhosis (unlike in hepatitis B).
+The resultant chronic hepatitis C Hepatitis C, Chronic Hepatitis C is a common cause of chronic hepatitis.
+It is often asymptomatic until manifestations of chronic liver disease occur.
+Diagnosis is confirmed by finding positive anti-HCV and positive... read more is usually asymptomatic or benign but progresses to cirrhosis Cirrhosis Cirrhosis is a late stage of hepatic fibrosis that has resulted in widespread distortion of normal hepatic architecture.
+Cirrhosis is characterized by regenerative nodules surrounded by dense... read more in 20 to 30% of patients; cirrhosis often takes decades to appear.
+Hepatocellular carcinoma Hepatocellular Carcinoma Hepatocellular carcinoma usually occurs in patients with cirrhosis and is common in areas where infection with hepatitis B and C viruses is prevalent.
+Symptoms and signs are usually nonspecific... read more can result from HCV-induced cirrhosis but results only rarely from chronic infection without cirrhosis (unlike in hepatitis B).

 In hepatitis C, serum anti-HCV represents chronic, past, or acute infection; the antibody is not protective.
-When cases are unclear or when suspicion for hepatitis C is high, HCV-RNA is measured.
-Anti-HCV usually appears within 2 wk of acute infection but is sometimes delayed; however, HCV-RNA is positive sooner.
+When cases are unclear or when suspicion for hepatitis C is high, HCV RNA is measured.
+Anti-HCV usually appears within 2 weeks of acute infection but is sometimes delayed; however, HCV RNA is positive sooner.

-Alcohol should be avoided because it can increase liver damage.
+Alcohol and hepatotoxic drugs (eg, acetaminophen) should be avoided because it can increase liver damage.
 Restrictions on diet or activity, including commonly prescribed bed rest, have no scientific basis.

 Viral hepatitis should be reported to the local or state health department.